Gladys Castillo

-Gladys Teresa Castillo Cardier de Lusinchi (1922/3 – 25 March 2021) was a Venezuelan pediatrician and social activist.
+Gladys Teresa Castillo Cardier (14 July 1922 – 25 March 2021) was a Venezuelan pediatrician and social activist.
 She was the First Lady of Venezuela from 1984 until her divorce from President Jaime Lusinchi in 1988.
 Lusinchi's controversial divorce from First Lady Castillo, in favor of his mistress and private secretary Blanca Ibáñez, was a major public and political scandal during his presidency.